LuckyLuke00/flappy-bird-ai/README.md

     - Evaluate the fitness of each strategy by measuring the distance traveled.
     - Keep the best bird.
     - Apply crossover and mutation to generate new birds.
+    - Press the space bar to start learning.
 3. Repeat the process until the bird no longer hits any pipes.

 ## How to Use